Flu Update: Flu Activity Continues Its Steady Decline!

 Here are some flu facts:

-Starting this season, the Centers for Disease Control and Prevention recommends the nasal spray version of the vaccine for healthy children ages 2 through 8 years old, because recent studies indicate that the nasal spray version may work better at protecting young children than the shot.
+Starting this season, the Centers for Disease Control and Prevention recommended the nasal spray version of the vaccine for healthy children ages 2 through 8 years old, because recent studies indicate that the nasal spray version may work better at protecting young children than the shot.
 If you find that the spray is not available where you are, the regular flu shot is then recommended.
 The CDC says not to delay getting your child vaccinated by waiting for the spray.

 Speaking of the flu shot, the best time to get one is generally in the fall.
 If you haven`t gotten one yet, it is still not too late, though it takes a couple of weeks for your body to develop flu antibodies to protect itself.
 The CDC recommends anyone older than six months get immunized.
 Remember: the flu shot cannot give you the flu, but some side effects are possible, including a runny nose, sore throat, muscle aches, and mild fever.

 Due to certain health restrictions, not everyone is eligible to receive the flu shot.
 For those of you who are not able to get a flu shot, there are other things you can do to minimize your risk for contracting the flu, as well as giving it to others: